smmahadee/smmahadee/README.md

 ## 💫 About Me:
 👋 Hello!
-I’m a Front-End Engineer with over 4 years of experience building fast, reliable, and secure web applications.
+I’m a Software Engineer with over 4 years of experience building fast, reliable, and secure web applications.
 I specialize in creating seamless user experiences with a focus on Next.js, React, TypeScript, and Laravel.

 🚀 What I Bring: